jadhavvaish/The-COVID-19-Story/README.md

 **The COVID-19 Story: Analyzing Data for Insights and Preparedness.**

 **Overview**
 Welcome to the **COVID-19 Data Exploration** and Visualization project!
-This project aims to explore, analyze and visualize the COVID-19 data to gain insights into the impact of the pandemic on various aspects such as infection rates, healthcare systems, and socio-economic factors.
+This project aims to explore, analyze, and visualize the COVID-19 data to gain insights into the impact of the pandemic on various aspects such as infection rates, healthcare systems, and socio-economic factors.
 By leveraging SQL queries, we examine datasets to uncover trends, patterns, and correlations that can inform decision-making and public health strategies.
 Later, **COVID-19 dashboard** is created using Tableau.The COVID-19 Data Visualization in Tableau aims to provide interactive and insightful visualizations of COVID-19 data to facilitate understanding, analysis, and decision-making during the pandemic.
 Leveraging Tableau's robust visualization capabilities, this project comprehensively explores key COVID-19 metrics, trends, and patterns.

-**This proejcts follows 2 major steps:**
+**This project follows 2 major steps:**

 1.*Data Exploration using SQL*(Here MS-SQL Server is used) and,

-2.**Creating a Covid-19 Dashboard* using Tableau.
+2.*Creating a Covid-19 Dashboard* using Tableau.

 **Data Sources📈**
 Analyzing data sources from **https://ourworldindata.org/covid-deaths** to understand the progression and impact of COVID-19 across different regions and timeframes.